waygee/slate/source/includes/_standardize.md

  The standard vocabularies to be mapped to are given below:

- The standard vocabularies to be mapped to are given below:

 |C-CDA section |        Data Elements   |Standard Vocabulary|
 |-------------|:-------------:|---------------:|
 |Demographics           |Demographics | N/A                         |